 - Connect dots between business needs and generational differences

-- Create a personal action plan
+- Create a personal action plan for better leadership

 Building Success Attitudes and Habits